sisl/AutomotiveDrivingModels.jl/docs/src/feature_extraction.md

     NeighborLongitudinalResult
 ```

-The `findneighbor` function accepts different keyword argument to search front or rear neighbors, or neighbors on different lanes.
+The `find_neighbor` function accepts different keyword argument to search front or rear neighbors, or neighbors on different lanes.

 ```@docs
-    findneighbor
+    find_neighbor
 ```

 When computing the distance to a neighbor, one might want to choose different reference points on the vehicle (center to center, bumper to bumper, etc...).
 AutomotiveDrivingModels provides the `VehicleTargetPoint` types to do so.